Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```))

-The particular marks and parameters are hard-wired and will likely change as this package is updated (so they are not documented).
+Currently, supported marks and parameters are hard-wired and will likely change as this package is updated (so they are not documented).
-However, you are encouraged to use the functions `interpret-marks-arg()` and `interpret-mark()` to discover the parameters for finer control.
+Meanwhile, you are encouraged to use the functions `interpret-marks-arg()` and `interpret-mark()` to discover what the parameters are so you can play around.

 #box[
 == Hanging tail correction